ground-creative/easy-mcp-github-tools-python/README.md

 - **Global Search**: Perform global searches across GitHub for repositories, issues, and code.
 - **Release Management**: Retrieve and manage releases within your GitHub repositories.
 - **OAuth Authentication**: Securely authenticate users using GitHub's OAuth service.

+## Authentication

+This application uses GitHub oAuth service to authenticate the user.<br>
+To use this app, you must create an OAuth application on GitHub.

+How To Authenticate:

+1. Go to auth/login and authenticate

+2. Use the paramater X-ACCESS-TOKEN with the request headers when making calls to the server.

+## Create GitHub Application Instructions

+To use this app, you must first create an OAuth application on GitHub.
+Follow these steps:

+1. Go to your GitHub account settings.
+2. Navigate to **Developer settings** > **OAuth Apps**.
+3. Click on **New OAuth App**.
+4. Fill in the required fields:
+   - **Application Name**: Choose a name for your application.
+   - **Homepage URL**: Enter the main URL of your application (e.g., `https://mcp.yourdomain.com`).
+   - **Authorization callback URL**: Set this to `http://{Your Host}:{Your Port}/auth/callback`.
+5. After creating the application, you will receive a **Client ID** and **Client Secret**.
+Keep these credentials safe, as you will need them to add them to the `client_credentials.json` file.

 ## Installation